So you want to learn how to start freelance writing?

 I then turn it around and ask a question to the audience as a way to start a conversation.
 This helps increase engagement and generate buzz about your topic.

 I’ve mentioned this a few times but want to say it again.
 Always hit deadlines and submit them early if you can!
+This is an easy way to get a quick win in the beginning of a partnership as well.

-7. Ask How You Can Help Them
+7. Ask How You Can Help

 Once you have some clients and have built rapport, ask them how you can help.
 Maybe they need help creating a lead magnet, coming up with copy for Facebook ads or help with their email list.